NatashaMoses/alx-pre_course/0x01-git/README.md

-readme file in the 0x01-git directory
+updated readme file in the 0x01-git directory